milenabazoyan/MarketingProject/README.md

 For more details, updates, and versions, please visit our project on PyPI:
 [EcoTrendz on PyPI]( "should be the link of the package")

+## License
+This project is licensed under the MIT License.
+For more details, see the LICENSE file in the repository.